Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Model and main assumptions

 and on the other hand, for $|s|> 1$, integration by parts yields

 due to the inequality $1/|s|\le 2/(1+|s|)$ for $|s|>1$.
 Then Assumption~\ref{asu:f}(i) is satisfied with $\delta=1$.
 Therefore, it covers a large class of distributions, in particular centered Gaussian distributions, symmetric Beta distributions with parameter larger than 2, and Student distributions with $\nu>2$ degrees of freedom.
-Note that this nonetheless ensures that $X_0$ has an infinitely differentiable distribution function; see~\cite[Lemma~1]{giraitisAsymptoticNormalityRegression1996}. \end{remark} \begin{remark} Assumption~\ref{asu:f}(ii) is satisfied by symmetric $\alpha$-stable ($S\alpha S$) distributed innovations; see~\cite[after (2.2)]{koulAsymptoticsEmpiricalProcesses2001}.
-More generally, the two inequalities there hold if $f'_\varepsilon$ and $f''_\varepsilon$ are regularly varying and continuous (with index $\leq -\alpha$).
+Note that this nonetheless ensures that $X_0$ has an infinitely differentiable distribution function; see~\cite[Lemma~1]{giraitisAsymptoticNormalityRegression1996}. \end{remark}

+\begin{remark}[On Assumption~\ref{asu:f}(ii)] Assumption~\ref{asu:f}(ii) is satisfied by symmetric $\alpha$-stable ($S\alpha S$) distributed innovations; see~\cite[after (2.2)]{koulAsymptoticsEmpiricalProcesses2001}.
+More generally, the two inequalities there hold if $f'_\varepsilon$ and $f''_\varepsilon$ are continuous and regularly varying (with index $\leq -\alpha$).
 In particular, the Student $t-$distribution satisfies this stronger criterion.
-We note that the symmetry property is assumed mainly to simplify the application of the central limit theorem for partial sums when $\alpha\in (1,2)$; more generally, it would suffice for the innovations to be centered.
+We note that the symmetry property is assumed mainly to simplify the application of the central limit theorem for partial sums when $\alpha\in (1,2)$; it would suffice for the innovations to be centered.
 Without symmetry, the limiting distribution becomes asymmetric, but the convergence rates remain the same, see \cite[Theorem~8.3.5]{kulikHeavyTailedTimeSeries2020}. \end{remark}